mui/material-ui/packages/mui-material-next/migration.md

 You should replace all `MenuItem`s inside `Select` components with `Option`s.
 See the [`Option`](https://github.com/mui/material-ui/blob/master/packages/mui-material-next/migration.md#option) section of this guide for details.

+### Removed Menu dependency

+The menu dependency was removed, and the `MenuProps` prop was removed with it.

+(Section WIP)

 ## Slider